nicholasjayantylearns/shut-the-dux-up/duckie/duckie_README.md

 | **Grouping Steps**        | Groups steps based on predefined rules (e.g., steps in the same scenario).          | Uses an LLM to infer relationships between steps and group them into meaningful tasks.  |
 | **Error Handling**        | Logs errors for malformed files and skips processing.                               | Uses an LLM to attempt recovery and extract meaningful data from malformed files.       |
 ## 🚀 Core Commands

+##Where we are heading

+Duckie is the command-line cockpit for Declarative UX — where designers write like screenwriters and ship like engineers.

 | Command | Description |
 |--------|-------------|